Cray-HPE/docs-csm/operations/validate_csm_health.md

 #### Invalid CFS component

-If a CFS component exists with a 0-length string for its `id` field, then it may cause the `cmsdev` CFS subtest to fail.
+If a CFS component exists with a zero-length string for its `id` field, then it may cause the `cmsdev` CFS subtest to fail.
 The CFS subtest failure will resemble the following:

 ```text
 ERROR (run tag fhn3C-cfs): First list item has empty value for "id" field
 ```

-For details on how to correct this problem, see [CFS Component With 0-Length ID](../troubleshooting/known_issues/CFS_Component_With_0_Length_ID.md).
+For details on how to correct this problem, see [CFS Component With Zero-Length ID](../troubleshooting/known_issues/CFS_Component_With_Zero_Length_ID.md).

 ## 4. Booting CSM `barebones` image